aartikov/Sesame/dialog/README.md

 ## How to use?

 1. Use `dialogControl` function to create `DialogControl` in `ViewModel`.
-The first type parameter of this function is a type of data to display in a dialog, the second one is a type of result value.
+Its first type parameter is a type of data to display in a dialog, the second one is a type of result value.
 Both can be `Unit` if you don't need it.

 ```kotlin
 enum class DialogResult { OK, CANCEL }